-The class serves students of the age of 12 to 15 years (8th through 10th grade).
+The class serves students of the age of 13 to 15 years (8th through 10th grade).
 Students study different types of literature, get an insight of modern German history, and learn about the culture of the German-speaking countries of Germany, Austria, and Switzerland.
 They review grammar and spelling, and expand their oral and written vocabulary.
 Over a two-year period, the students are prepared to take the third level of the Common European Framework of Reference of Languages (CEFRL) – the so-called Deutsche Sprachdiplom I (DSD I).
-This class is offered from 09:30 am – 12:00 pm.

 2. DSD II may serve as a proof of the German language proficiency required for admission to many post-secondary institutions such as universities in Germany.
 (Your student will still need to satisfy the academic requirements for admission to a German university, e.g. excellent high school diploma, AP classes, etc.).
 Certain age requirements for exam admission apply.